WSU-kduncan/ceg3120-cth2242/Project 2/README.md

 For each step below, provide a screenshot that shows the network resource has been created according to specification along with a description of what the resource does (what is its role).
 You may add whatever additional notes you would like. **The screenshot and description of each network component is required**.
 Any other notes you leave behind may make this project more useful in the future.
 Getting a good screenshot can be done by clicking on the resource and showing configurations in the details menu.

 1. Create a VPC.
    - A VPC is a logically isolated virtual network that is dedicated to my AWS account.
-I can use the VPC to
+You can use your VPC to launch resources such as Amazon EC2 instances.

 ![photo of vpc details](images/vpc.png)
 <br>
 <br>
 2. Create a subnet
     - A subnet is the range of IP addresses in my VPC.
+You can use a public subnet for resources that must connect to the internet, and a private subnet for resources that are going to stay in your VPC.

    ![photo of subnet details](images/subnet.png)
 <br>
 <br>
 3. Create an internet gateway
-    - A internet gateway is a VPC component that allows communication between my VPC and the internet.
+    - A internet gateway is a VPC component that allows communication between a VPC and the internet, other VPCs, or an on-premises network.
+A gateway provides this service by acting as a target for your VPC route table.
+It supports IPv4 and IPv6 traffic.

-   - Tag it with "YOURLASTNAME-gw"
-   - Attach it to your VPC
    ![photo of gateway](images/gateway.png)
 <br>
 <br>
 4. Create a route table

-   - Tag it with "YOURLASTNAME-routetable"
-   - Attach it to your VPC
-   - Associate it with your subnet
-   - Add a routing table rule that sends traffic to all destinations to your internet gateway
+   - This component contains a set of rules, called routes, that determine where network traffic from your subnet or gateway is directed.
    ![photo of routing table](images/routetable.png)
 <br>
 <br>
 5. Create a security group

-   - Tag it with "YOURLASTNAME-sg"
-   - Allow SSH for a set of trusted networks including:
-     - Your home / where you usually connect to your instances from
-     - Wright State (addresses starting with 130.108)
-     - Instances within the VPC
-   - Attach it to your VPC
-   - Image should include your Inbound rules
+   - A security group controls the inbound and outbound traffic in your VPC.
+You can add rules that control traffic based on protocol and port numbers.
+There are seperate rules for inbound and outbound traffic. s

    ![photo of securitygroup](images/sgin.png)
    ![photo of securitygroup](images/sgout.png)